 The municipality of Nerja is a beach town near Malaga with the Sierra Almijara mountain range in its vicinity.
 Its Muslim name is Narixa which translates to “abundant source.”

 One pride of the town of Nerja is the Balcon de Europa.
-This viewpoint is set on a cliff that overlooks the vast Mediterranean Sea and the majestic Sierra Almijara.
+This viewpoint is set on a cliff overlooking the vast Mediterranean Sea and the majestic Sierra Almijara.

 There used to be a watchtower where the Balcony stands erect.
 Its surroundings are filled with quaint coffee shops sharing the same breathtaking scenery as this Nerja attraction.

 Another must-see in Nerja is the Gardens of Capistrano Playa, adding color to the elegant white villas occupying the neighborhood.

 Tarifa belongs to the province of Cadiz and is at the south tip of the Iberian Peninsula.
-Despite its smallness in size, Tarifa is frequented by visitors, especially for its watersports activities.
+Despite its small size, Tarifa is frequented by visitors, especially for its watersports activities.